geozi/nodejs-typescript-task-manager/QA-Test-plan.md

 #### Persistence layer

+Persistence layer unit test suites:

-- User repository unit tests [✔],
+- User repository [✔],
-- Task repository unit tests [✔]
+- Task repository [✔]

-The unit tests of the persistence layer contain scenarios that make a promise to be rejected given specific inputs.
+The unit tests of the persistence layer contain scenarios in which a promise is rejected given specific inputs.
 The main directories and files under test are:

 ```text
 └── src